 Web apps themselves are notoriously difficult to secure and can be vulnerable to numerous side-channel attacks or man-in-the-middle attacks through wireless networks.
 However, Intertrust has developed the industry’s first white-box cryptography solution specifically for web apps that secures web app encryption keys at all times, even when they are being used.

 App issue: Hack revealing data of child users of app

 The recent hack of WishBone, a comparison social media app, led to over 40 million of its users’ email addresses, phone numbers, locations, and poorly encrypted passwords being stolen.
-As around 70% of the app’s users are under the age of 18, this clearly demonstrates how privacy concerns extend beyond the simple “right thing” of protecting application user’s data and into child protection.
+As around 70% of the app’s users are under the age of 18, this mobile security breach clearly demonstrates how privacy concerns extend beyond the simple “right thing” of protecting application user’s data and into child protection.